Default

 Marriage in a relationship symbolizes the commitment between spouses, encompassing love, trust, and mutual respect.
 It signifies a bond of companionship and partnership where both individuals support each other emotionally and practically.

 The meaning of marriage extends to creating a stable environment for the upbringing of children and sharing responsibilities within the family unit.
-It is a covenant based on sacrificial love, faithfulness, and cooperation that contributes to the well-being of both partners.
+There are special times for dua that can enhance the spiritual aspect of this covenant based on sacrificial love, faithfulness, and cooperation that contributes to the well-being of both partners.

 The essence of marriage lies in establishing an intimate union that acknowledges legal rights and obligations between spouses.
 This union serves as an emotional anchor while providing stability for raising children within a supportive family framework.